top of page

 Bethshean Mexico Missino

-Estancia de Animas was first established as a railroad station where people brought their cattle to load onto the boxcars.
+The village of Estancia de Animas was first established as a railroad station where people brought their cattle to load onto the boxcars.
 The original name of the town was Estancia de Animales, which translated means Station of Animals.
 When the town began to grow up around the railroad station people did not want their town to be known as the Station of Animals so they changed the name to Estancia de Animas, which means Station of Souls.

 Our Story